TUITION & LATE FEES

 Payment to The Lesson House instructors will be received via PayPal.
 You will be sent an invoice before the due date each month.
 If you book a drop-in lesson, you will be invoiced by the instructor and the payment is due prior to your scheduled lesson.
 THE LESSON HOUSE DOES NOT ACCEPT CHECKS.

+Make-Up lessons can be scheduled at your convenience on the BOOK page of the website.
 24 hour's notice is required in order for the absence to qualify for a make-up.
-Students may arrange no more than 2 make up lessons per session.
+Students may arrange no more than 2 make-up lessons per session.
 Refunds and make-ups will not be given for missed lessons; this includes but is not limited to sickness, schedule error, traffic and negligence.
 In the event that the instructor cancels a lesson, you will be contacted to schedule a make-up.

-Students should come prepared to show their progress and understanding of the material.
-They are expected to arrive in a timely manner and with all their required materials: binder/folder/notebook, Practice Journals, lyric sheets, method books and sheet music, pencil and water.
+Students are expected to arrive in a timely manner and with all their required materials: binder/folder/notebook, Practice Journals, lyric sheets, method books and sheet music, pencil and water.
+Students should come prepared to show their progress and understanding of the week’s material.

 Enrollment is designed as a semester agreement.
 Should the student decide to terminate the agreement before the conclusion of the contracted session, The Lesson House requires the remaining balance to be paid in full.